trigger-corp/trigger.io-launchimage/module/docs/index.md

 iPhone Retina 4
 :	Path to a 640x1136px image.
 Used as the launch image on retina for iDevices with a 4 inch screen (e.g. iPhone 5, 5th generation iPod).

+iPhone Retina 6
+:	Path to a 750x1334px image.
+Used as the launch image on retina for iDevices with a 4.7 inch screen (e.g. iPhone 6).

+iPhone Retina 6 Plus
+:	Path to a 1242x2208px image.
+Used as the launch image on retina for iDevices with a 5.5 inch screen (e.g. iPhone 6 Plus).

 iPad
 :	Path to a 768x1004px image.
 Used as the launch image on retina for non-retina iPads when in portrait.